toasty-kj/Exploratory-Data-Analysis-course-work/README.md

 PM2.5 Emissions Data : This file contains a data frame with all of the PM2.5 emissions data for 1999, 2002, 2005, and 2008.
 For each year, the table contains number of tons of PM2.5 emitted from a specific type of source for the entire year.
 Here are the first few rows.

-*fips*: A five-digit number (represented as a string) indicating the U.S. county
+--fips-- five-digit number (represented as a string) indicating the U.S. county

-SCC: The name of the source as indicated by a digit string (see source code classification table)
+SCCThe name of the source as indicated by a digit string (see source code classification table)

 Pollutant: A string indicating the pollutant